Yevsquant/cs-493s-hw2/handin/README.md

 ![dataset](largedataset.png) \
 Under the condition of small samples, the model quickly remembers the training set (Acc is about 1.0), but due to insufficient patterns, extrapolation is impossible, and the validation set remains near random guessing (about 0.49).
 This is precisely what is called the silent period in grokking's literature

 In the large sample setting, although the memory stage slows down, the verification accuracy significantly improves with training.
-The gap of the training-verification curve Narrows from approximately 0.5 initially to approximately 0.38, indicating that the model learns the generalizable internal representation earlier.
+The gap of the training-verification curve Narrows become smaller comparing with small size sample, indicating that the model learns the generalizable internal representation earlier.
+We can directly see that the large sample validation accuracy is higher than small sample validation accuracy.

 Therefore, in the arithmetic grokking task, the number of training samples is the primary factor determining the generalization speed and final performance.
 If hardware and time permit, prioritizing the increase of data volume is more effective in eliminating the grokking phenomenon than adjusting the learning rate or regularization in isolation.